jeremymaya/udemy-component/README.md

 This is a follow along project from [Modern React with Redux by Stephen Grider](https://www.udemy.com/course/react-redux/).

-This project goes over a topic of communicating with Props.
+This project goes over the topic of communicating with Props.
 It specifically goes over three tenets of component:

 * Component Nesting - A component can be shown inside of another
 * Component Reusability - We want to make components that can be easily reused throughout application